-Florida laws account for aggravating factors for first-offense DUIs in Ft.
-Lauderdale.
+State laws account for aggravating factors for first offense DUIs.
 The legal limit in the state of Florida is 0.08.
 A blood alcohol level above 0.15 triggers additional mandatory penalties.
 Even for a first offense, an ignition interlock device installation may into play with a blood alcohol level of 0.15 or above.
 The legislature recognizes that not all first DUI offenses should be treated equally so there are statutory thresholds for higher breathalyzer readings.

-Regarding the penalties, an individual involved in an accident is looked at a differently by the courts than someone who was pulled over for speeding.
-The type of supervision someone might receive is different for a Ft.
-Lauderdale first-offense DUI case then someone pulled over for speeding who did not cause property damage or personal injury.
 Other aggravating factors or circumstances could include other charges received at the same time.
 Those include whether the person has a valid driver’s license, any open containers of alcohol in the car, if there were any minors in the car, or if any drugs or other illegal contraband were found in the vehicle.
-A first-offense DUI lawyer in Ft.
-Lauderdale is helpful in understanding the aggravating factors of a case and presenting the best possible case forward to the court.
+A lawyer in Ft.
+Lauderdale could determine if there are any aggravating factors in first-offense DUI case and present the solid defense based on these facts.